coneco-lab/brainstim-multimodal/README.md

 To participate in the hands-on activities, you will need a laptop with a working Python installation and all the necessary Python-based software like [MNE-Python](https://mne.tools/stable/index.html).
 To this end, you will need to go through the steps below _before the start of the hands-on activities_:

-1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions at points 1-2 (that is, until _Create a new Python environment_ included)
+1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions until point _1.
+Install Jupyter in the base environment_ included
-2. In a terminal, make sure that your new environment is activated (that is, make sure you have executed `conda activate course-env` without errors).
-Then, run the following code:
+2. In a terminal,run the following code:

 ```
 cd <insert name of the directory where you want to save this project>